-Liquidity risk - Segregated Portfolio is created to separate debt and money market instruments affected by a Credit Event from the Main Portfolio of the Scheme.
+Liquidity risk - Segregated Portfolio is created to separate debt and money market instruments affected by a Credit Event from the Main Portfolio of the Scheme to ensure fair treatment to existing, entering and exiting investors of the scheme.
 The Fund will not permit redemption of the Segregated Portfolio units, but the units will be listed on a recognized stock exchange.
-The Fund is not assuring any liquidity of such units on the stock exchange.
+The Fund is not assuring any liquidity of such units on the stock exchange which may subject investors to impact cost.
 Further, trading price of units on the stock exchange may be significantly lower than the prevailing NAV.
 Investors can continue to transact (subscribe/redeem) from the Main Portfolio.

-Credit risk - While the AMC will put in sincere efforts to recover the securities in the Segregated Portfolio and distribute the same to unit holders, because such securities are affected by credit event, it is likely that such securities may not realize any value leading to losses to investors.
+Credit risk - While the AMC will put in sincere efforts to recover the securities in the Segregated Portfolio and distribute the same to unit holders, since such securities are affected by credit event, it is likely that such securities may not realize any value leading to losses to investors.